Memorial Day Sale: 25% OFF 2 MONTHS Limited Time Sale! ๐ŸŽ‰

 PocketSave for later1-2 hrs/weekFree-$5/mo

-Tools like Readless use AI to identify key insights across multiple newsletters, delivering personalized summaries that match your interests.
-This is exactly how busy founders stay informed without the time commitment.
+Tools like Readless use AI to identify the high-signal insights across multiple newsletters and deliver one personalized summary, which is exactly how busy founders stay informed without the time tax.

 3. They Create Dedicated Email Addresses for Newsletters

-1. Create a dedicated address: Use a service like Readless's custom email (yourname@mail.readless.app) for all newsletter subscriptions
+1. Create a dedicated address: Use a service like Readless's custom email (yourname@mail.readless.app) for every new newsletter signup

 2. Forward to a digest: Route newsletters through an AI summarizer instead of your main inbox

-3. Check on your schedule: Access newsletter content when it fits your workflow, not when it arrives
+3. Check on your schedule: Read newsletter content when it fits your workflow, not when it arrives

 Newsletter TypeActionReasoning